-Most treks start and end in cities, or in regions with lots of sightseeing.
+Most treks start and end in cities, or in regions with lots of sightseeing and planning.
 To keep the cultural tourism interesting for the kids, we break up museum visits with trips to local markets.
 Our boys are fascinated by open-air butcher shops, and by the local varieties of candy and comic books.
 They are also avid chess players, so we usually go on a hunt for interesting chess boards.

 Today’s Family Adventure Travel tip: Keeping it interesting for the kids